maliangzhibi/MixformerV2-onnx/README.md

 $ ./mixformer-onnx [model_path] [videopath(file or camera)]
 ```

-# 2. MixformerV2 TensorRT version inference in CPP and python
+# 2. MixformerV2 TensorRT version inference with CPP and python
 Assume that you have configured Tensorrt, use onnx2trt to convert the onnx model to engine on your GPU platform, and then start compilation and execution.

 ## cpp version